Lent

 HOLY WEEK

 As the church approaches Holy Week, here is a summary of the services offered at St. Matthew’s.
 If you are new to St. Matthew’s and the Episcopal Church, you are highly encouraged to attend Holy Week services, especially the worship services on Maundy Thursday, Good Friday, and the Great Vigil of Easter.
-These services work in unison to become what is called the Triduum (Three Days).
-These combined services work together to express the fullness of the Christian faith and salvation history as revealed in the person of Jesus Christ.
+These services flow from one to the next forming what is called the Triduum (Three Days).
+Over the course of the Triduum we experience the fullness of the Christian faith and salvation history as revealed in the person of Jesus Christ.

 The Sunday of the Passion: Palm Sunday

-Palm Sunday in the Episcopal Church is a dual commemoration that marks Jesus Christ's triumphal entry into Jerusalem with the waving of palm branches and also reflects on the events leading to his crucifixion.
+Palm Sunday in the Episcopal Church is a dual commemoration that marks Jesus Christ's triumphal entry into Jerusalem with the waving of palm branches and it also reflects on the events leading to his crucifixion.
 The service typically begins with a joyful outdoor procession (weather permitting), symbolizing Jesus' welcome into Jerusalem, followed by readings recounting his passion and death.
-The liturgy captures both the excitement of Palm Sunday and the solemnity of Christ's sacrifice, setting the stage for Holy Week's reflection on the central themes of redemption and salvation.
-Sunday, April 13 at 8:00 AM and 10:00 AM.
+The liturgy captures both the excitement of Palm Sunday and the solemnity of Christ's passion, setting the stage for Holy Week's reflection on the central themes of redemption and salvation.
+Sunday, March 29 at 8:00 AM and 10:00 AM.

 Maundy Thursday